salah-jr/My-blog-articles/cm1wmeapc000t09li8mix15bs.md

 ### **Conclusion**

 APIs are an essential part of today's tech products, and there are many ways to build a business around them.
-In Chapter 2, we'll look at different ways to design APIs and cover key ideas for creating them.
+In Chapter 2, we'll look at different API paradigms and cover key ideas for creating them.

 ### References